 Other federal sites, including ready.gov, the federal disaster preparedness site, and the Centers for Disease Control and Prevention (CDC), currently say they are not adding new information, though government sites already have excellent general disaster preparedness information consumers and health departments can access.
-The U.S. government has a web page explaining what’s up and running and what is not, during the shutdown.
 If any of the weather threats become disaster situations, some of the sites may be permitted to update with specific information for individual disasters.
 The Weather Channel, a commercial site, is updating its information regularly.

 This commentary originally appeared on the RWJF New Public Health blog.